Hello Planning Mashers!

 If you ever wondered why would you use printables, or how to add them to your Bullet Journal – you’re in the right place.

 Today we will discuss everything you need to know to start getting all the benefits of using printables.

 Believe me, it will help you plan so much faster!
 As well as figure out what works for you and what doesn’t.

 Let’s get to it then!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 What Are Bullet Journal Printables?

 They are spreads already designed for your BuJo, which you need to just print out and add to your journal.
-There are, of course, printable shops (or my Patreon), but there is also a huge amount of free printables available all over the Internet, so everyone can find something for their own taste.

 Why use printables?